Republicans echo Trump’s baseless election claims, undermining Biden’s transition

 But the delay in a peaceful transition of power — whatever the justification — has potentially devastating effects, not just for Biden but for the nation.

-“They all know he lost and they are lying about it to protect his little feelings.
+“They all know he lost, and they are lying about it to protect his little feelings.
 It’s insane,” said Tim Miller, a former Republican strategist who led one of several outside groups working to elect Biden.
 “They’re all playing pretend because Donald wants a participation trophy, and there are real human consequences — not just to our democracy, but threats to individuals and their lives.”

-Trump’s false claims undermining the legitimacy of the election are being echoed not only by those in the upper echelons of his administration, but also by senior members of the Republican establishment.
+Trump’s false claims undermining the legitimacy of the election are being echoed not only by those in the upper echelons of his administration but also by senior members of the Republican establishment.

 Asked on Tuesday whether the State Department was cooperating with the Biden team to ensure a smooth transition of power, Secretary of State Mike Pompeo responded as if Trump had been reelected.